 · The Investment Checklist (Michael Shearn)

 · The Outsiders: Eight Unconventional CEOs and Their Radically Rational Blueprint for Success (William N. Thorndike)

 Value Investing Legends

-- Wall Street Journal, Barron’s and Financial Times – Subscribe to at least one, if not all
+· Wall Street Journal, Barron’s and Financial Times (MBA students have access to FT Subscription)

-There are many great books on investing, behavioral psychology, and investor biographies that we have not mentioned.
+There are many other great books/articles on investing, behavioral psychology, and investor biographies that we have not mentioned.
 An additional list can be found at Heilbrunn Center for Graham & Dodd Investing

 At Columbia Business School, there will be monthly Investment Ideas Club meetings to give you an opportunity to pitch in front of investment professionals.
 The first meeting begins in mid-September.
 Given how busy your schedule will be once school starts, we recommend preparing one or two investment write ups before you begin.
 Sample student write-ups can be found in recent Graham and Doddsville Newsletters.
 Other examples can be found on Value Investors Club and SumZero.